pablof7z/serial-killer/EC.md

 This NIP defines an opt-in mechanism for relay-enforced linear event chains.

+Don't mistake this NIP for a global enforcement or ordering guarantee.
+This enforcement is exclusive to each individual relay.
+There is no global.

 ```
 accept event iff prev == current known state
 ```